Skip to main content

 • Flexible Octopus: simplest setup, but normally the most expensive way to do regular home EV charging at the normal daytime electricity rate all day.

 • Octopus Go: a cheap five-hour overnight window from 00:30 to 05:30 at a cheaper overnight rate.
-It works with any EV and charger if the home has a compatible smart meter, which makes it useful when you want something predictable and do not need smart scheduling.
+It works with any EV you charge at home if the home has a compatible smart meter; Octopus says you do not need a dedicated home EV charger, which makes Go useful when you want something predictable and do not need smart scheduling.

 • Intelligent Octopus Go: a six-hour whole-home overnight window from 23:30 to 05:30 at a lower smart-charging rate, plus app-managed smart scheduling for compatible cars and chargers.